T.I.: 2016–2019: Us or Else and Dime Trap

 In February 2017, during an interview with The Breakfast Club radio show, T.I. revealed he would retire from making music after three more solo albums: "I'm ready to get the hell outta here, though.
 I got, like, two, I got, this next album and two, I got three more albums in my head, conceptualized.
 Once I get them out, I'm done.
 [Jeezy album?]
 We're still doing it. … [The next albums?]
 The next one is more like trap music.
 It's Trap Muzik 2017.
 And the one after that, it's gonna be more like a, uh, love as it pertains to a dope boy.
 And the one after that, that's my final album.
 It's called Kill the King.
 The last album is Kill the King.
 Simply because ever since my first album, I've put the title of 'King of the South' on me and to make yourself the king is to make you a target.
 And in chess, the object is to kill the king.
 So Kill the King is the title of my last album.
 Will they kill him or will he ride into the sunset happily ever after?"

 In May 2017, in an interview with XXL, when asked about collaborative albums, T.I. answered "Man, I actually have a few of them.
 Me and Jeezy, we were supposed been did this a while ago.
 The project was gonna be called, Dope Boy Academy, and we did like three or four songs, but we just gotta get back in and put it together.
 We just want to present it correctly.
 Also, me and [Young] Dro was talking about doing one.
 I think we was gonna call it Sophisticated Excellence or something like that…something he came up with.
 Me and B.o.B was supposed to do one called The Man and the Martian.
 I'm open to all collaborations.
 Me and Trey Songz were supposed to do one too called The Lady Killers.
 All those of these projects could very well come into fruition."

 Since 2020: The L.I.B.R.A. and Kill the King

 On October 16, 2020, T.I. released his eleventh studio album, The L.I.B.R.A..
 The album marked his first not to be released by a major label and peaked at number 18 on the Billboard 200.

 On June 9, 2021, T.I. announced on social media that he was working on his next album, Kill the King, which will be his final album.
 On May 10, 2024, T.I. released a single entitled "LLOGCLAY," with rapper YoungBoy Never Broke Again.

+On February 22, 2026, T.I. released a 1-minute preview titled "War", amidst his online feud with rapper 50 Cent.
+This was followed by the release of two diss tracks targeting 50 Cent, "Right One" and "What Bully", both released in the course of two days.